Entropy-driven Fair and Effective Federated Learning

 \section{Fairness Analysis via Variance}

 To demonstrate the ability of FedEBA+ to enhance fairness in federated learning, we first employ a two-user toy example to demonstrate how FedEBA+ can achieve a more balanced performance between users in comparison to FedAvg and q-FedAvg, thus ensuring fairness.
-Additionally, we use a general class of regression models to show how FedEBA+ reduces the variance among users and thus improves fairness.Similarly, to simplify the analysis, we consider the degenerate scenario of FedEBA+ where the parameter $\alpha=0$.
+Furthermore, we use a general class of regression models and strongly convex cases to show how FedEBA+ reduces the variance among users and thus improves fairness.